EvWilson/2jz/examples/pong/README.md

 # Pong example

-This is my super simple demo to proof-of-concept what using this ECS library might look like in a simple game.
+A super simple demo to proof-of-concept what using this ECS library might look like in a simple game.
+Using an ECS library is of course a bit overkill for a Pong game, but it gets the idea across well enough.

 ### Prerequisites